EpiGeneSys—Advancing Epigenetics Towards Systems Biology

 - How does dynamic binding of regulators enable both stability and flexibility of chromatin states?

 - How can we predict epigenetic states from the DNA sequence?

 - How does the extracellular milieu shape the epigenome?

-- How can we analyze and model data coming from diverse fields and using disparate data types?
+- How can we analyse and model data coming from diverse fields and using disparate data types?